ldtalent/rk-scraping-skills/README.md

 notes on filling:
 cutoff of 1 on all sites
 cutoff of 1 on stackoverflow (left off spring boot plugins / other) (also remember plugins => wordpress plugins)

+notes for sd transfer of skill:
+- do a quick scan of all the knowledge
+- fix up theoretical computer science
+- any category adjustments to make the ui better
+-